dealchamist/dealchamist/README.md

 - 👋 Hi, I’m @dealchamist
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis and photography
 - 🌱 I’m currently learning python, R, google cloud and AWS
 - 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me nomsoblaze@gmail.com